 If you plan on doing more than walking along the shore, bring an old blanket and some beach towels to dry off.

-A durable beach tote is needed to carry all of your beach day must haves.
+A durable, lightweight beach tote is needed to carry all of the things you bring to the beach.
 You can also carry along a plastic bag to separate the wet and dry items.